 Rinse lentils in a fine-mesh strainer, then cook according to package directions.

-Combine 1 teaspoon each salt and pepper.
+Meanwhile, combine 1 teaspoon each salt and pepper.
 Sprinkle half of salt and pepper mixture in bottom of a large nonstick skillet.
 Arrange salmon, skin side down, in skillet; heat to medium high and sprinkle with remaining salt and pepper over top.

 Cook salmon until fat begins to render and skin starts to brown, 6–7 minutes.
 Flip, cook until flesh side starts to brown, 6–8 minutes more.
 Transfer to a plate and let cool.
 Remove skin and flake into 1-inch pieces.